 Paribus offers a hassle-free way to identify when something you bought has dropped in price.
 And at the affordable price of free, there’s little downside.
 It only takes a few clicks to have the Paribus app working in the background, saving you money you shop online.

 The fact that Paribus can scan your emails (even if it’s just the purchase confirmation ones) and target ads to you is the biggest potential barrier to signing up.

 Even though Paribus claims that it does not read (let alone, store) your personal emails, it’s impossible to say with absolute certainty that its security measures could not be breached, or that a data protection mistake could not be made.

-With that said, we think Paribus is best for those who frequently shop online at the list of supported retailers.
-Paribus has a lot of big hitters in its merchant lineup.
+With that said, we think Paribus is best for those who frequently shop online at the list of monitored retailers.
+Paribus has a lot of big hitters in its monitored merchant lineup.
 But if you do most of your shopping elsewhere, the app has little to offer you.

 Still, it’s worth letting the app try to save you a few bucks — even if you only ship online occasionally.

 Here are some of the most common questions readers ask about Paribus.

 Prior to its acquisition by Capital One, Paribus took 25% of all refunds they obtained as a commission.
 Now the app is completely free to customers.
 Capital One does aggregate data and target ads to you on their user interface, based on your purchases and buying habits — and they may provide anonymized data to third-parties for that purpose.